|

 Washburn county in 1882 and locating at Shell Lake, coming to Spooner

 in 1893 and opening up a drug store.
-Oscar was the prescription
+Oscar was the

 druggist until the death of his father, when the store was sold and Mr.